Lundalogik/move-to-go/README.md

 # Settings.
 The rootmodel is capable of storing how a brand new
-# LIME GO app should be set up.
+# Lime Go app should be set up.
 Most commonly; which custom fields should exist
 # and how the business statuses should be configured